Rose Norman: Finding Lesbian Community in Alabama

 MM: Because?

 RN: I wanted more, you know, something different.
 Alabama was just not where I wanted to be.
 Of course, I went to college in Alabama.
 I went to Judson College, a small Baptist women’s college where my mother and all my aunts had gone.
-It’s in Marion, which is on Perry County, another low-income, rural area like Fort Deposit.
+It’s in Marion, which is in Perry County, another low-income, rural area like Fort Deposit.
 Coretta Scott King is from Marion.
-I really liked Judson College.
+I really liked Judson.

 MM: What did you like about it?